coderabbitai/coderabbit-docs/blog/how-we-built-cost-effective-generative-ai-application-2023-12-23/blog.md

 Our primary cost driver is using OpenAI's API to generate code review comments.
 We will share our cost optimization strategies in the following sections.
-Without these optimizations, our free offering to open source projects would not be feasible.
+Without these optimizations, our free offering to open-source projects would not be feasible.

 Let's take a look at the strategies that helped us optimize the cost and improve